Irish Agricultural Organisation Society: Conflict with the British movement

 The IAOS advocated the move from consumer co-operation to the promotion of creameries, leading to conflict with the British Co-operative Union, which had helped to finance some of the early propagandising in Ireland.
 Some members felt that Plunkett and his followers were neglecting consumer cooperation.
 Relations between British and Irish co-operators remained strained, reaching breaking point in 1895 when the Manchester-based Co-operative Wholesale Society (CWS) established creameries in Ireland in competition with Irish co-operatives.
 The CWS, as the central wholesaling body of the British retail co-operative movement, already had economic interests in Ireland, including butter-buying agencies, and the move to set up creameries seemed a logical extension of its own business activities.
-Charges of imperialism were leveled at the Wholesale Society by the Irish Agricultural Organisation Society.
+Charges of imperialism were levelled at the Wholesale Society by the Irish Agricultural Organisation Society.
 The CWS was a large and wealthy organisation which posed a serious threat to the Irish movement.
-It could buy up creameries and equip and run them at no expense to the local milkproducing farmers, though the IAOS feared that the longer-term effect would be a loss of control and economic dependency.
-Particularly worrying for Irish cooperators were indications that some farmers were prepared to take the short-term view, preferring to entrust the development of the milk-processing industry to outside interests.
+It could buy up creameries and equip and run them at no expense to the local milk-producing farmers, though the IAOS feared that the longer-term effect would be a loss of control and economic dependency.
+Particularly worrying for Irish co-operators were indications that some farmers were prepared to take the short-term view, preferring to entrust the development of the milk-processing industry to outside interests.
 The CWS also had political links to the Liberal Party through their joint commitment to free trade, while the IAOS was concerned with protecting Irish farmers against the effects of free trade.